 Prescott Valley is a medium-sized town located in the state of Arizona.
 With a population of 42,197 people and eight constituent neighborhoods, Prescott Valley is the 24th largest community in Arizona.

-The per capita income in Prescott Valley in 2010 was $21,560, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
-This equates to an annual income of $86,240 for a family of four.
+The per capita income in Prescott Valley in 2010 was $21,182, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,728 for a family of four.
 However, Prescott Valley contains both very wealthy and poor people as well.

 The most common language spoken in Prescott Valley is English.
 Other important languages spoken here include Spanish and Native American languages.